tlotze/ophelia/doc/README.txt

 Consider your site's layout to be hierarchical: there's a common look to all your pages, sections have certain characteristics, and each page has unique content.
-It's crucial to Ophelia that this hierarchy reflects in the file system organization of your documents; how templates are nested is deduced from their places in the hierarchy of directories.
+It's crucial to Ophelia that this hierarchy reflect in the file system organization of your documents; how templates combine is deduced from their places in the hierarchy of directories.

 Dynamic content
 ---------------